Lagrangian Attention Tensor Networks for Velocity Gradient Statistical Modeling

 where transition from $\partial_t$ to $d/dt=\partial_t+{\bm v}\nabla_{\bm x}$ emphasizes out interest in evaluation ${\bm A}$ along the Lagrangian trajectories -- that is in Lagrangian frame.
 Taking the trace of Eq.~(\ref{eq:vgt_ns}) and using the incompressibility condition, we re-write the evolution equation for the VGT in the Lagrangian frame as

-This equation has three traceless contributions: the purely local (not including spatial derivatives) ``Restricted Euler'' (RE) term, $E_{ij}$, the deviatoric, nonlocal Pressure Hessian (PH) term, $H_{ij}$, and the - also nonlocal - Viscous Laplacian (VL) term, $T_{ij}$.
+This equation has three traceless contributions: the purely local (only in terms of ${\bm A}$ and not including spatial derivatives of ${\bm A}$) ``Restricted Euler'' (RE) term, $E_{ij}$, the deviatoric, nonlocal Pressure Hessian (PH) term, $H_{ij}$, and the - also nonlocal - Viscous Laplacian (VL) term, $T_{ij}$.